 • Cash it at the issuing bank (this is the bank name that is pre-printed on the check)

-• Cash a check at a retailer that cashes checks (discount department store, grocery stores, etc.)
+• Cash a check at a retailer that cashes checks (like a discount department store or grocery store)

 • Cash the check at a check-cashing store

-• Deposit at an ATM onto a pre-paid card account or checkless debit card account
+• Deposit the check at an ATM onto a pre-paid card account or checkless debit card account

-Save yourself money and time and open a bank checking account.
-Once you have a checking account, you can probably get direct deposit (your employer deposits your paycheck directly into your account) or you can deposit your check through an ATM.
+Save yourself money and time and consider opening a checking account.
+Once you have a checking account, you can likely get direct deposit (your employer deposits your paycheck directly into your account) or you can deposit your check through an ATM.

 Do I need an ID to cash a check?